 - Get a massage

 - Learn a new hobby

 - Go to a movie by yourself

 - Spend time alone at-home with a pet to help boost oxytocin

 Most of these can be done alone and don’t require a lot of time.

-To be most effective, focus all attention on these self care ideas when doing them and don’t let your mind wander to other things in your life that may be causing anxiety or stress.
+To be most effective, establish a daily routine and focus all of your attention on these sustainable self-care ideas when doing them.
+Don’t let your mind wander to other things in your life that may be causing anxiety or stress.